DMX-512 is the most commonly used data protocol for theatrical control. For a more technical overview of DMX see the Wikipedia article on DMX.

 DMX uses a cable consisting of two twisted pairs plus a shield to carry data.
 The cable must be specifically impedance matched for the digital DMX signal. meaning that microphone cable or other non-rated cable must not be used to carry DMX.
 Network cable (Cat5, 5e or 6 cable) may be used to carry DMX in an installation; however special consideration must be given to shielding and termination.
 Under no circumstances should solid core cable like Cat5 be terminated into a screw down connector.

 ETC recommends the use of Belden 9729 for DMX installation.
 Belden 9729 is a two pair cable, which allows for a spare pair for 'out and back' type terminations if needed.
-Other cables may be acceptable; ETC project management can help with recommendations of other cables.
+Other cables may be acceptable; ETC Applications Engineering can help with recommendations of other cables.
 ETC also maintains a cable cross database, which has a list of approved and unapproved cables for DMX and other signal types.

 The original and 1990 versions of the DMX standard specify 120 ohm or 100 ohm 1- or 2-twisted pair shielded cable suitable for use with EIA-485 (120 ohm) and EIA-422 (100 ohm) electronics.